ONE DAY IN TAKAYAMA, JAPAN

 Bears & Other Wildlife in Blue River

 If it’s your lucky day, you might meet one (or more!) black bear(s), that live in this area.
-They sometimes hang out near the train tracks across the street from Eleanor Lake, as one of their favourite things to do is getting high on grains falling off from trains passing through!
+They sometimes hang out near the train tracks across the street from Eleanor Lake.
+One of their favourite things to do is getting high on grains falling off from trains passing through!

 Mud Lake